-Not less than 360 days prior to the Election Day, the Neighborhood Council shall comply with the following minimum notice requirements: shall consist of:
+Not less than 60 days prior to the election, the Neighborhood Council shall:

-- (a) Not less than 60 days prior to the election, hold one (1) duly publicly noticed public meeting to provide information about the Neighborhood Council and to discuss and distribute the election procedures and stakeholder registration forms (if applicable see below); - (b) Not less than 60 days prior to the election, provide at least one (1) mass distribution of a general information flyer containing at a minimum the following information:
+- (a) Hold one (1) noticed public meeting to provide information about the Neighborhood Council and to discuss and distribute the election procedures, voter registration forms and other pertinent election information. - (b) Provide at least one (1) mass distribution of a general information flyer containing at a minimum the following information: - i.

-- i.
 The name and general purpose of the Neighborhood Council and announcement of the upcoming Board Member elections. - ii.
 Definition of a stakeholder. - iii.
 The date(s), hours and location of the election. - iv.
-Vote By Mail Process (including application and ballot submission procedures) - v.
-The opportunity and process for becoming a candidate. - vi.
-Voter eligibility requirements. - vii.
+The opportunity and process for becoming a candidate. - v.
+Voter eligibility requirements. - vi.
+Vote-By-Mail process (including application and ballot submission procedures) Note: only required if utilizing the Vote-By-Mail voting option. - vii.
 Upcoming election related meetings. - viii.
-Sources to obtain additional information. - (c) Not less than 60 days before the election, posting of the election information contained in the general information flyer along with a contact telephone number at the formal posting locations (those identified by the Neighborhood Council in their final application for certification). - (d) Between the period of 60 and 30 days before the election, the Neighborhood Council shall posting of candidate filing and other related election information and deadline dates along with an information contact telephone number at the formal Neighborhood Council's posting locations (those identified by the Neighborhood Council in their application for certification).
-Identify the dates and deadlines for filing candidacy declaration and to have candidate names printed on the ballot, if applicable.
+Sources to obtain additional information. - (c) Post the election information contained in the general information flyer along with a contact telephone number at the formal Neighborhood Council's posting locations (those identified by the Neighborhood Council in their final application for certification). - (d) Between the period of 60 and 30 days before the election, post candidate filing and other related election information and deadline dates along with an information contact telephone number at the formal Neighborhood Council's posting locations (those identified by the Neighborhood Council in their application for certification).